wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 *code editor* or just a *plaintext* editor).

-> *IF you leave a placeholder in, 'permanently', you have just
+> *If you leave a placeholder in, 'permanently', you have just
 > created a **hook**.
 Do not put in hooks.
 Ever.
 Create them
-> as required.
+> as required.*

-> If you must, revision control has tools to help you remember
+> *If you must, revision control has tools to help you remember
 > how to add the hook, when it is truly wanted.*

 **The above is opinion, and isn't to be followed; unless you agree